david-sauvage/effective-java-summary/README.md

 __Item 12 : toString__

-Override toString in every instantiable class unless a superclass already done it.
+Override toString in every instantiable classes unless a superclass already did it.
 Most of the time it helps when debugging.
-It needs to be a full representation of the object and every information contained in the toString representation should be accessible in some other way in order to avoid programmers to parse the String representation.
+It needs to be a full representation of the object and every informations contained in the toString representation should be accessible in some other way in order to avoid programmers to parse the String representation.

 __Item 13 : clone__